The red/blue lettering cardboard temporary plates discontinued December 2019.

 Temporary plate registration

-Wisconsin residents may receive a temporary plate at no additional charge from the Wisconsin dealer or financial institution involved in the sale of a vehicle.
+Wisconsin residents may receive a temporary plate at no additional charge from the Wisconsin dealer involved in the sale of a mandatory display vehicle (autos and trucks registered at 8,000lbs. or less).
 The plate is valid for 90 days from the first date of operation.
 Temporary plates are also available from

 DMV temporary license plate agents or